neuefische/web-exercises/sessions/react-state-2/favourite-holiday/README.md

 ## Notes

-- You only have to touch the [`src/App.js`](./src/App.js) file.
+- You only have to touch the `./src/App.js` file.

 ## Development

-### CodeSandbox

-Select the "Browser" tab to view this project.

-### Local development
+### Local Development

-To run project commands locally, you need to install the dependencies using `npm i` first.
+To work locally, please install the dependencies using `npm i` first.

+Run `npm run start` to start a development server and open the displayed URL in a browser.

+### CodeSandbox Cloud

+Select the "Preview: 3000" tab to view this project.

+> The `npm run start` script runs automatically.

+### Scripts

-You can then use the following commands:
+You can use the following commands:

-- `npm run start` to start the development server
+- `npm run start` to start a development server

-> 💡 This project requires a bundler.
-You can use `npm run start` to start the development server.
-You can then view the project in the browser at `http://localhost:3000`.
-The Live Preview Extension for Visual Studio Code will **not** work for this project.